Cincinnati-Design-LAB/architour/README.md

   - [ ] What to do when static map doesn't exist?
     - Run the static map generator before the build.
 (Need to also commit to repo, too, without rebuilding.)
     - Show a preview image that mentions it will be automatically populated?

+Last Few UI Features:

+- [ ] Fix mobile menu -> it looks stupid
+- [ ] List and link to tours on the building detail page
+- [ ] Building list filtering and pagination
+- [ ] Way to get back from PageHeader?

 Pre-Launch Cleanup: